 How does it Work

-The gastric band is placed near the top oof the creating a small pouch.
-The stomach volume is reduced (150-200mL) that enables only small amounts of food to be eaten, before satiety (feeling of being full) occurs, stopping the desire to eat further.
-The band is inflated with fluid to adjust the volume of food able to be eaten.
+The stomach volume reduction (150-200mL) enables only small amounts of food to be eaten, before satiety (feeling of being full) occurs, stopping the desire to eat further.
+The bypassed 1.5-2m of small bowel adds a malabsorptive component.
+This reduces the surface area food can be absorbed from.

-Typically patients will lose weight with the the majority losing 30-50% of their excess weight over 2 years.
-The weight loss is slow but steady.
+Typically patients will lose weight with the the majority losing 50-70% of their excess weight over 2 years.
+The initial weight loss is more rapid but slows over time.
 Weight loss does differ between people.

 All operations have risks, general and specific, this list is not comprehensive but includes the most commonly seen ones.